 Opioid-Related Litigation Settlement.
-On February 25, 2020, the Company announced the Opioid-Related Litigation Settlement.
-The Opioid-Related Litigation Settlement would contemplate the filing of voluntary petitions under Chapter 11 of the U.S. Bankruptcy Code ("Chapter 11") by certain subsidiaries of Mallinckrodt plc operating the Specialty Generics business (the "Specialty Generics Subsidiaries") and the establishment of a trust for the benefit of plaintiffs holding opioid-related claims against the Company (the "Opioid Claimant Trust").
-Subject to the Settlement Closing (as defined below), the Company would make certain structured payments to the Opioid Claimant Trust.
-Pursuant to the terms of a channeling injunction and third-party release, which would be subject to court approval, all persons or entities asserting opioid-related claims against the Company would recover solely from the Opioid Claimant Trust on account of such claims.
-The Opioid-Related Litigation Settlement as it was structured when initially agreed would provide for:
+On February 25, 2020, the Company announced that it had reached an agreement in principle with a court-appointed plaintiffs' executive committee representing the interest of thousands of plaintiffs in the MDL and supported by a broad-based group of 48 state and U.S. Territory Attorneys General on the terms of a global settlement that would resolve all opioid-related claims against the Company and its subsidiaries (the "Opioid-Related Litigation Settlement").
+The Opioid-Related Litigation Settlement contemplated the filing of voluntary petitions under Chapter 11 of the U.S. Bankruptcy Code ("Chapter 11") by certain subsidiaries of Mallinckrodt plc operating the Specialty Generics business (the "Specialty Generics Subsidiaries") and the establishment of a trust for the benefit of plaintiffs holding opioid-related claims against the Company (the "Opioid Claimant Trust").
+Subject to the Settlement Closing (as defined below), the Opioid-Related Litigation Settlement also provided that the Company would make certain structured payments to the Opioid Claimant Trust.
+It was contemplated that, pursuant to the terms of a channeling injunction and third-party release, which would be subject to court approval, all persons or entities asserting opioid-related claims against the Company would recover solely from the Opioid Claimant Trust on account of such claims.
+The Opioid-Related Litigation Settlement provided for: